reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 boolean isValide = ecdsaSignature.verify(rawSignature);
 ```

 What are advantages of this way?
-The signature ist small, the code is small and clear.
+The signature is small, the code is small and clear.
 It can be used, if you have a requirement to keep
-the signature simple and quickly, for example by signing a URL, if you want to add signature to your URL.
-What disadvantages did we get by
+the signature simple and quick, for example by signing a URL, if you want to add signature to your URL.
+What disadvantages did you get by
 this way?
-First the verifier has to know which certificate he or she should use to verify the signature.
-Second the verifier has to know
+First, the verifier has to know which certificate he or she should use to verify the signature.
+Second, the verifier has to know
-what signature algorithm to use to verify the data.
-Third the signer and the verifier have to bind the data and signature.
+what signature algorithm he or she has to use to verify the data.
+Third, the signer and the verifier have to bind the data and signature.
 It means you can use this kind
 of signature very well inside of one system.

-To avoid these disadvantages it is useful to use a standard formats of signature.
+To avoid these disadvantages it is helpful to use a standard formats of signature.
 The standard is *Cryptographic Message Syntax (CMS)* defined in
 [RFC5652](https://tools.ietf.org/html/rfc5652).
 CMS describes several standards of cryptographic data, but we are interested in *Signed-data* format.
 The signed data in this format has a lot of information, that can help us to verify the signature.
-So how can we create such data structure?
+So how can you create such data structure?
 Native java means are not enough in this case.
 That is why you have to chose a cryptographic library.
 BouncyCastle is a good choice.
 It is a JCE-Provider
-and provides a lot cryptographic functions of high abstract level.
+and has a lot cryptographic functions of high abstract level.
 The code to create a signature can look like this (JavaDoc of BouncyCastle)

 ```java
 import org.bouncycastle.cert.jcajce.JcaCertStore;